mrgrnl/RTU_Cryptography/README.md

 - Tkinter-based GUI
 - Comparison of the SHA-256 output with Python's hashlib implementation
 - Displays whether the computed hashes match
+- The Python is extensively commented to explain how the SHA-256 hashing algorithm works, step by step.

 ## Requirements
 - Python 3.x